Geneva Meeting To Focus On Iran Nuclear Program

 KELEMEN: But it is Iran that hasn't shown any interest in that, according to Karim Sadjadpour of the Carnegie Endowment for International Peace.
 He says the Obama administration has done more than any other since the Iranian Revolution to try to turn the page.

-Mr. KARIM SADJADPOUR (Associate, Carnegie Endowment for International Peace): In his inauguration speech, he made it clear that he's interested in forging a new tone and context of the U.S.-Iran relationship.
+KARIM SADJADPOUR: In his inauguration speech, he made it clear that he's interested in forging a new tone and context of the U.S.-Iran relationship.
 He sent notice, greetings to the Iranians.
 He privately sent two letters to the supreme leader, Ayatollah Khamenei.
 This was unprecedented and we haven't really seen any signs of meaningful for reciprocation for the Iranians.